 2015 MONTANA LEGISLATURE

-Please take action on crucial bills!
+We need your help on crucial bills!
+Please take action.
 It's fast, it's easy, and it makes all the difference.
-We need members to take action on the following bills:
+Click here to take action.

 Priority bill status - Read about the main bills MEA-MFT is promoting or opposing, and where they stand.

-Watch for action alerts & message points here, in our e-newsletters, and on our Facebook page.
+You can help!
+Watch for action alerts here, in our e-newsletters, and on our Facebook page.

 Want a more responsive legislature?
 Give to COPE (MEA-MFT Committee On Political Action.
 Here's how.

 MEA-MFT 2013 Legislative Voting Record: How your local legislators do on the issues important to MEA-MFT members in the 2013 Legislature?
 See the voting record here.
 (This takes a few seconds to download.)

 2013 Legislature: the aftermath.
 Against all odds, MEA-MFT was able to save public employee pensions (PERS and TRS).
 We passed the state pay plan.
 We passed better funding for public schools and saved them from privatization efforts.

 We did this with enormous help from our members, our allies, and Governor Steve Bullock.